open-atmos/PySDM/paper/paper.md

     - `pyrcel` (\url{https://github.com/darothen/pyrcel}) [@Rothenberg_and_Wang_2017]
     - `PyBox` (\url{https://github.com/loftytopping/PyBox}) [@Topping_et_al_2018]

+Note on the SDM patents: TODO

+# Summary

+The key virtues of PySDM stem from the characteristics of the employed Python language which enables high performance computational modelling without trading off such coveted features as:
+\begin{description}
+    \item[succinct syntax]{ -- the example snippets presented in the paper are arguably close to pseudo-code;}
+    \item[seamless portability]{depicted in PySDM with continuous integration workflows for Linux, macOS and Windows, including 32-bit and 64-bit runs};
+    \item[unrivalled interoperability]{depicted in PySDM with Matlab and Julia usage examples which do not require any additional biding logic within PySDM;}
+    \item[multifaceted ecosystem]{including vibrant market of cloud-computing solutions and depicted in PySDM with one-click execution of Jupyter notebooks on mybinder.org and colab.research.google.com platforms};
+    \item[availability of tools for modern hybrid hardware]{depicted in PySDM with the GPU backend}.
+\end{description}
+It is worth noting that the above features play well together.
+For instance, the GPU backend of PySDM featuring the pseudo-code-like API can be leveraged through Jupyter notebooks in the cloud, as well as from within Matlab code on different operating systems.

+The key goal of the reported endeavour was to equip the cloud modelling community with a framework enabling rapid development, paper-review-level reproducibility of simulations (i.e., technically feasible without contacting the authors and able to be set up within minutes) and free from the two-language barrier commonly separating prototype and high-performance research code.

+TODO ...

 # Author contributions

 PB has been the architect and lead developer of PySDM v1 with SA as the main co-developer.